Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

     $hourslistfilter = new hourlist('timemodified', get_string('hourlastmodified', 'local_wunderbyte_table'));
     $table->add_filter($hourslistfilter);

+### Intrange Filter
+The intrange filter takes the values of a column, filters the given integers (> 0) and allows to display records from within a range.
+Values entered in "From"-field work the minium value, values entered in "To"-field will be maximum.
+All characters different than 0-9 are ignored.

+        $intrangefilter = new intrange('coursenumber', get_string('filterforcoursenumber', 'my_plugin'));
+        $table->add_filter($intrangefilter);

 ### Exploding strings for columns storing multiple values
 The filter function also supports columns with multiple values stored as string with a separator.